XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Limit Quality ###

-Ripple defines the "quality" of a currency exchange as the ratio of the numeric amount in to the numeric amount out.
+The XRP Ledger defines the "quality" of a currency exchange as the ratio of the numeric amount in to the numeric amount out.
 For example, if you spend $2 USD to receive £1 GBP, then the "quality" of that exchange is `0.5`.

 The [*tfLimitQuality* flag](#payment-flags) allows you to set a minimum quality of conversions that you are willing to take.
 This limit quality is defined as the destination `Amount` divided by the `SendMax` amount (the numeric amounts only, regardless of currency).
 When set, the payment processing engine avoids using any paths whose quality (conversion rate) is worse (numerically lower) than the limit quality.